Eye and Pregnancy: Vision Problem in Pregnancy

 The tiny lubricating glands located at the margins of upper and lower eyelids (Meibomian glands) start producing less oil due to the lower secretion of androgen hormones during pregnancy, thereby causing dry eyes.

-If you use contact lenses, you may feel more irritation and burning sensation.
+If you use contact lenses, you may feel more irritation and a burning sensation.

 Over-the-counter lubricating eye drops (artificial tear) and soothing warm compresses are better treatment options to minimize the effect of dry eyes during pregnancy.